fission-codes/fission-server/design/README.md

 - Runnable by Fission, or deployed by others (self-hosting)
 - Easy to integrate into other backend services (modular, etc)
-- Record the information nessesary for recovery and contact
+- Record the information necessary for recovery and contact
 - Allow a user to manage a group of other users

 ## User Stories